So you want to create a customer service resume?

 - You trained workers to provide exemplary customer service.

 Always include action verbs in a Customer Service Resume.
 Action verbs add a "punch" to your resume that allows you stand out from the crowd.
 Here are a few action verbs commonly associated with customer care:

-You must include both strong soft skills and customer service keywords throughout your resume.
+You must include both strong soft skills and customer service skills throughout your resume.
 You should also list previous customer service positions you may have held.
-Otherwise exemplify ways your prior work experience demonstrates your required abilities for a customer service position.

 Do not make a random list of skills.
-Instead focus on including soft skills discussed in the job description.
-In the customer service resume example, you may find a list of skills which you could describe in action with clear examples.
+Instead focus on including customer service resume skills discussed in the job description.
+In the customer service resume examples, you may find a list of skills which you could describe in action with clear examples.

 There are a few skills hiring managers look for on your customer service resume.
 They are looking for both directly relevant and transferable skills.
 These include: